-At St. Tierney's Primary School, we acknowledge that successful partnerships between parents, pupils and school play a key role in promoting a culture of co-operation, openness and transparency and have a crucial impact on the effectiveness of special educational provision.
-Seeking the views of the child or young person also plays a key role in helping us understand individual needs.

-Teachers, pastoral staff, LSCs, and other school staff all have a significant role in developing positive and constructive relationships with parents and pupils.
+At St. Tierney's PS, we acknowledge that successful partnerships between parents, pupils and school play a key role in promoting a culture of co-operation, openness and transparency and have a crucial impact on the effectiveness of special educational provision.
+Teachers, support staff, SENCos, and other school staff all have a significant role in developing positive and constructive relationships with parents and pupils.
 We encourage this participation and value its contribution.

-At all stages of the special needs process, the school keeps parents fully informed and involved.
-We take account of the wishes, feelings and knowledge of parents at all stages.
+At all stages of the special needs process, the school keeps parents fully informed and involved, taking account of their wishes, feelings and knowledge.
 We encourage parents to make an active contribution to their child's education.
 Details of meetings should be recorded on agreed template (Appendix 3).

-In St. Tierney's Primary School we have termly meetings to share the progress of special needs children with their parents.
+We invite parents to meet with staff each term to share the progress of special needs children with their parents and to plan for the way forward.
 We inform the parents of any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with special educational needs.
 We conduct annual reviews with parents of children who have formal statements and inform Education Authority of any necessary action required.

-It is the school's responsibility to inform parents when staff are considering placing the pupil's name on the SEN register or moving the child between stages.
 It is essential that parents inform the relevant school staff of any significant needs their child may possess.
 They should do this as early as possible.
-For example, essential information may need to be made available by a parent upon a child's entry to the school.
+For example, important information may need to be made available by a parent upon a child's entry to the school.